Neargye/magic_enum/doc/reference.md

 * Returns true if the enum value is in the range of values that can be reflected.

+* For enum flags, returns true only for a non-zero single-bit value whose bit position can be reflected.

 ## `enum_type_name`

 ```cpp